-In order to ensure there is a clear division of responsibilities between the running of the Board and the running of the operating businesses, the Board has identified certain 'reserved matters' for its approval, as summarised above.
+In order to ensure there is a clear division of responsibilities between the Board and executive management, the Board has identified certain 'reserved matters' for its approval, as summarised in B.1.2.
 In relation to all other matters, unless they are specifically reserved for shareholder approval, the Board delegates responsibility for these to the Group CEO, who then delegates responsibility for specific operations to the CEOs of the operating business entities from across the Group.

-Oversight and control of performance, activity and risks within the business is overseen by the Group Executive Committee which is responsible for managing and overseeing the day-to-day business and affairs of the Group in accordance with the agreed strategy and the authority delegated to it by the Board.
+Oversight and control of performance, activity and risks within the business is overseen by the Group Executive Committee which is responsible for managing and overseeing the day-to-day business and affairs of the Group in accordance with the agreed strategy and the authority delegated to the Group CEO by the Board.